-Transactions between related parties, including amounts due to and from affiliates and due to Company Shareholder (note 15), are recorded at the exchange amount agreed to between them.
+Transactions between related parties, including amounts due to and from affiliates and due to Company Shareholder (note 14), are recorded at the exchange amount agreed to between them.
 Unless otherwise noted in these financial statements, the exchange amount approximates fair value at the date of transaction and is premised on terms common to transactions entered into with arm's length parties.

 Unipec America Inc., an affiliate of SCEL, was contracted to sell all SCEL's Syncrude Sweet Premium production from Syncrude.
-Total sales in the year ended December 31, 2015 were \$397 million (2014 - \$769 million).
-The amount due from Unipec America Inc. at December 31, 2015 is \$27 million (December 31, 2014 - \$38 million) and is included in accounts receivable.
+Total sales in the year ended December 31, 2017 were \$434 million (2016 - \$388 million).
+The amount due from Unipec America Inc. at December 31, 2017 is \$58 million (December 31, 2016 - \$48 million) and is included in accounts receivable.

-The Company's shareholder loaned \$0.8 billion (2014 - \$1.2 billion) to the Company in the period to fund the Company's business combination (note 6) and operations.
+The Company's shareholder loaned \$80 million (2016 - \$612 million) to the Company in the period to fund the Company's operations.
 The Company reimburses its parent company for certain travel and accommodation expenses.
-Century Bright is a co-borrower to SCEL and acts as agent for the borrowers for the Syndicated Term Loan.